-4.26 Preventing workplace harassment and violence
+3.29 Preventing workplace harassment and violence

-The MAT is committed to providing a safe and secure working and educational environment for staff, pupils and any other persons on its site.
-Where applicable, in addition to the control measures identified in the site specific violence and assaults risk assessment and lone working risk assessment, the following procedures are in place:
+The MAT is committed to providing a safe and secure working and educational environment for staff, pupils and any other persons on its school sites, or off-site e.g. educational visits, pastoral care activities and home visits, etc. Where applicable, in addition to the control measures identified in the generic violence and assaults risk assessment and lone working risk assessment, the following procedures are in place: